openlookeng/hetu-core/hetu-docs/en/faq/faq.md

    >  MongoDB| No
    >  openGauss| No

-   > Other connectors supported by the openLooKeng
+   > Other connectors supported by the openLooKeng.
    >
    > | Connector | Description |
    >  ------------ | -------------------------------------------------------